andreasabel/inCode/entry/introducing-the-backprop-library.md

 *[lens](http://hackage.haskell.org/package/lens)*-based API.

-As a quick demonstration, this post will walk through the creation of a simple neural network implementation, inspired by the [Tensorflow Tutorial](https://www.tensorflow.org/versions/r1.2/get_started/mnist/beginners) for beginners, to learn handwritten digit recognition for the MNIST data set.
+As a quick demonstration, this post will walk through the creation of a simple neural network implementation (inspired by the [Tensorflow Tutorial](https://www.tensorflow.org/versions/r1.2/get_started/mnist/beginners) for beginners) to learn handwritten digit recognition for the MNIST data set.
 To help tell the story, we're going to be implementing it "normally", using the *[hmatrix](http://hackage.haskell.org/package/hmatrix)* library API, and then re-write the same thing using